One of the most common questions when troubleshooting problematic Western blots is, “Why is the background so high?”

 Additional Things to Keep in Mind for Fluorescent Blots

 Nitrocellulose and some PVDF membranes can autofluoresce.
 To reduce background from your membrane, use only low-fluorescence PVDF membranes.

-Dry the membrane completely before imaging fluorescent blots.
+Dry the membrane completely before imaging.

 Excessive heat during transfer is usually a major source of background in fluorescent Western blotting.